The streams modality exposes two surfaces from the same subpath import:

 None

-Push one CMAF chunk.
-The first chunk is the init segment (priority 0, opens a group); subsequent chunks are media (priority 1).
+Send one CMAF chunk.
+The first chunk is the init segment (priority 0, opens a group).
+Subsequent chunks are media (priority 1).
 Pass timestamp_us to override the monotonic timestamp (replay/tape-sync).

 None